What is multifactor authentication?

-- can use OTPs sent to phones that are randomly generated in real time and is difficult for hackers to break;
+- Can use OTPs sent to phones that are randomly generated in real time and are difficult for hackers to break.

-- enables businesses to opt to restrict access for time of day or location; and
+- Enables businesses to opt to restrict access for time of day or location.

-- has scalable cost, as there are expensive and highly sophisticated MFA tools but also more affordable ones for small businesses.
+- Has a scalable cost, as there are expensive and highly sophisticated MFA tools but also more affordable ones for small businesses.

-- a phone is needed to get a text message code;
+- Requires a phone to get a text message code.

-- the biometric data calculated by MFA algorithms for personal IDs, such as thumbprints, are not always accurate and can create false positives or negatives;
+- The biometric data calculated by MFA algorithms for personal IDs, such as thumbprints, aren't always accurate and can create false positives or negatives.

-- MFA verification can fail if there is a network or internet outage; and
+- MFA verification can fail if there's a network or internet outage.

-- MFA techniques must constantly be upgraded to protect against criminals who work incessantly to break them.
+- MFA techniques must constantly be upgraded to protect against cybercriminals who work incessantly to break them.